ucldc/ingest_deploy/README.md

 * Append the following to the URL, to set the number of results: `docsPerPage=###`

 <b>Querying CouchDB stage</b>
+* Generate a count of all objects for a given collection in CouchDB:  `https://harvest-stg.cdlib.org/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name_count?key="26189"`
-* To generate a results set of metadata records for a given collection in CouchDB, using this URL syntax: `https://harvest-stg.cdlib.org/couchdb/ucldc/_design/all_provider_docs/_list/has_field_value/by_provider_name_wdoc?key="10046"&field=originalRecord.subject&limit=100`.
+* Generate a results set of metadata records for a given collection in CouchDB, using this URL syntax: `https://harvest-stg.cdlib.org/couchdb/ucldc/_design/all_provider_docs/_list/has_field_value/by_provider_name_wdoc?key="10046"&field=originalRecord.subject&limit=100`.
 Each metadata record in the results set will have a unique ID  (e.g., 26094--00000001).
 This can be used for viewing the metadata within the CouchDB UI.
 * Parameters:
  * <b>field</b>: Optional.
 Limit the display output to a particular field.
  * <b>key</b>: Optional.
 Limits by collection, using the Collection Registry numeric ID.